Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What are examples of joint production?

-Typical examples of joint production are:
+Typical examples of joint production include:

 • Drying fruit produces animal feed

-What joint production processes are there?
+What types of joint production are there?

-1. Fixed co-products
+1. Fixed joint products

-2. Flexible co-products
+2. Flexible joint products

 In flexible joint production, the quantity of products is largely variable.